 In addition to providing convenience and additional recycling capacity to our residents, modernizing the system helps address challenges the service provider, Johnson County Refuse, faces meeting its workforce needs (a sanitation worker in North Liberty lifts, on average, nearly five tons of garbage into a truck over a regular route!).
-The change will also alleviate the strain annual sticker renewal imposes on city staff and the inconvenience to customers.
+The change will also alleviate the strain annual sticker renewal imposes on city resources and staff.

 Is the curbside compost program changing?

 No. The curbside compost program, where a Johnson County Refuse yard waste bag is put inside a provided 35-gallon container, will remain the same.
 If your household would like to participate, contact City Hall at (319) 626-5700 or email Tracey Mulcahey at email@example.com.